Neural Parameter Estimation with Incomplete Data: Methodology

+A practical challenge in implementing the MCEM algorithm is choosing the Monte Carlo sample size $m$.
+One way to tackle this challenge is through averaging \citep[][Sec.~11.1.2.2]{Fort_Moulines_2003, Cappe_2005}, where convergence assessment and final estimates are based on the averaged subsequence,

+where $b < l$ denotes a burn-in chosen such that $\{\EMestimate^{(t)} : t = b + 1, \dots, l\}$ is approximately stationary.
+This averaging greatly reduces sensitivity to the choice of $m$, as Monte Carlo variability is effectively ``averaged out'' over multiple iterations.
+It is also formally motivated by the result of \citet{Chan_1995}, that for large $m$, an MCEM sequence starting in a small neighborhood of a local maximizer of $p(\vec{\theta} \mid \vec{Z}_1)$ can be approximated by a stationary first-order autoregressive (AR(1)) process centered at that maximizer.
+When employing averaging, the main consideration in choosing $m$ is ensuring that the iterates become stable, in the sense that they eventually remain centered around a single point.
+Since the Monte Carlo variability is driven by the conditional variance $\V_{\vec{Z}_2 \mid \vec{Z}_1, \vec{\theta}} \{\ell(\vec{\theta}; \vec{Z}_1, \vec{Z}_2)\}$, which typically increases with both the tail-heaviness of the model and the proportion of missing data, $m$ should be increased with both of these quantities whenever stability is a concern.

-A drawback of the (Monte Carlo) EM algorithm is that it can be slow since it is ``doubly iterative'' in the typical case that each maximization step requires numerical optimization.
-A substantial amount of work has been devoted to trying to speed up the algorithm, primarily by accelerating its rate of convergence \citep[e.g.,][]{Louis_1982, Meng_1993, Liu_1994, Jamshidian_1997, Neal_1998, Varadhan_2008}.
-Further, although the Monte Carlo EM algorithm bypasses the conditional expectation in \eqref{eqn:EM}, it still requires evaluation of the complete-data log-likelihood function, which is not always possible.
-Next, we describe how the Monte Carlo EM algorithm can facilitate the use of NBEs with incomplete data in a manner that is not subject to these limitations.
+A drawback of the (MC)EM algorithm is that it can be slow since it is ``doubly iterative'' in the typical case where each maximization step requires numerical optimization.
+Although a substantial amount of work has been devoted to trying to speed up the algorithm, primarily by accelerating its rate of convergence \citep[e.g.,][]{Louis_1982, Meng_1993, Liu_1994, Jamshidian_1997, Liu_1998_PX-EM, Neal_1998, Varadhan_2008, Lewandowski_2010_PX-EM_review}, computational speed remains a practical limitation in many settings.
+Further, although the MCEM algorithm bypasses the conditional expectation in~\eqref{eqn:EM}, it still requires evaluation of the complete-data log-likelihood function, which is not always possible.
+Next, we describe how the MCEM algorithm can incorporate NBEs with incomplete data in a manner that is not subject to these limitations.